CT Can Image a Combination of Soft Tissue, Bone and Blood Vessels with Great Clarity

-The purpose of Computed Tomography (CT) (sometimes called a "CAT Scan" - an abbreviation for Computed Axial Tomography) is to obtain images from different angles around the body and convert the images into a cross-section (or "slices") of various body tissues and organs.
+The purpose of Computed Tomography (CT) is to obtain images from different angles around the body and convert the images into a cross section (or “slices”) of various body tissues and organs.

 CT is an excellent diagnostic tool for: